MSB Fish and Wildlife Commission

 The MSB Fish and Wildlife Commission, formerly the Mayor's Blue Ribbon Sportsmen's Committee, was formed in February 2007 to represent the interests of the Borough in the conservation and allocation of fish, wildlife and habitat.

-The commission advises the MSB Assembly and the State of Alaska Boards of Fish and Game regarding fish and game practices and policies that affect the Matanuska-Susitna Borough.
+The commission advises the MSB Assembly and the State of Alaska Boards of Fish and Game regarding fish and wildlife practices and policies that affect the Matanuska-Susitna Borough.

 The commission consists of seven representatives from the following segments of the community: